 Next we visit the One Pillar Pagoda and the Temple of Literature.
 Built after King Ly Thai To’s vision of a bodhisattva sitting on a lotus in 1049, the lotus-shaped One Pillar Pagoda sits atop a pillar jutting out of a lily pond.
 Soon after the temple was built, the King’s wife gave birth to a son, and today childless couples visit the pagoda to make prayer offerings.
 The Temple of Literature is perhaps Hanoi’s best-preserved ancient site.
 Also built in the 11th century, Van Mieu, as it is known in Vietnamese, served as the national university for 700 years.

-Following a walk around Hoan Kiem Lake, we take a midday break for lunch at a local restaurant, featuring the famous dish of Hanoi, Cha Ca, a delightful mixture of lightly fried fish and fresh herbs over rice noodles.
+Following a walk around Hoan Kiem Lake, we take a midday break for lunch at a local restaurant, and may have the chance to try Cha Ca, a delightful mixture of lightly fried fish and fresh herbs over rice noodles.
 After this we take a relaxing one hour “cyclo” tour through the Old Quarter.
 Also known as the “36 Streets,” this bustling area of narrow alleys is home to hundreds of small businesses and shopkeepers.
 It’s a great place to explore, with plenty of photo opportunities.

 This evening, enjoy sunset from the deck before an elegant five-course dinner in the restaurant.
-Afterward, you can relax on the deck and socialize with other travelers before retiring to your bunk.
+Afterward, you can relax on the deck and socialize with other travelers before retiring to your cabin.

 We disembark the cruise by midday, and return to Hanoi by road.
 This afternoon, our guide will take us on a street food tour of the old quarter of Hanoi.
 There will be plenty of opportunity to purchase handicrafts to take home with you or you may simply choose to take in the vibrant scene of street vendors, while enjoying coffee at a traditional Vietnamese coffee house.